JustinLove/applied_power/README.md

 - Metal and energy arranged in pipelines
 - Limiting factor highlighted

-## Elements (2015-03-10)
+## Elements (2015-03-29)

-The element that is currently limiting spent metal/applied build power is highlighted with a red background and yellow outline.
+The element that is currently limiting spent metal/applied build power is highlighted with yellow outline.
+A green background suggests "do more of this", red "do less of this"

 Demand are 'pipes', pairs of white lines.
 Supplies are 'flows', represented by solid colors.